Shandriuk/email_service/README.md

   # 5. The mailing starts at midnight.
 Use the following command to launch the available mailing today.
    - activate_mailing/
-    - POST Starting all available mailing
+     - POST - starting all available today mailing

  # Launching instruction